httpwg/http-extensions/draft-thomson-http-encryption.md

 "rs" parameter on the Encryption header field.

 AEAD_AES_128_GCM expands ciphertext to be 16 octets longer than its input plaintext.
-Therefore, the length of each enciphered record is equal to the value of the "rs" parameter plus 16 octets.
+Therefore, the length of each enciphered record other than the last is equal to the value of the "rs" parameter plus 16 octets.
 A receiver MUST fail to decrypt if the remainder is 16 octets or less in size (though AEAD_AES_128_GCM permits input plaintext to be zero length, records always contain at least one padding octet).

-Each record contains between 0 and 255 octets of padding, inserted into a record before the enciphered content.
-The length of the padding is stored in the first octet of the payload.
-All padding octets MUST be set to zero.
-A receiver MUST fail to decrypt if a record has more padding than the record size can accommodate.
+Each record contains between 1 and 256 octets of padding, inserted into a record before the enciphered content.
+Padding consists of a length byte, followed that number of zero-valued bytes.
+A receiver MUST fail to decrypt if any padding byte other than the first is non-zero, or a record has more padding than the record size can accommodate.

 The nonce used for each record is a 96-bit value containing the index of the current record in network byte order.
 Records are indexed starting at zero.